-The ACD's periodic charge is based on the month end valuation from the previous month, accrues daily and is payable monthly in arrears on the last Business Day of each month.
+The ACD's periodic charge accrues daily and is payable monthly in arrears on the last Business Day of each month.
+The fee is calculated by reference to the value of the Fund on the last Business Day of the preceding month.